hilton/hilton.github.com/blog/_posts/2021-05-25-living-documentation-principles.md

 This article examines what that means.

-[Martraire’s principles of documentation](martraire-documentation-principles) start by establishing documentation as a knowledge-sharing process.
+[Martraire’s principles of documentation](martraire-documentation-principles) establish documentation as a knowledge-sharing process.
-Chapter 1 then continues with principles of living documentation, followed by the canonical example of living documentation in chapter 2.
+Chapter 1 continues with principles of living documentation, followed by the canonical example of living documentation in chapter 2.

 ## Living documentation